Cleer Enduro ANC Headphones

-A lot of tradeoffs get made during design.
+A lot of tradeoffs are made during design.
 The Cleer Enduro ANC headphones now run at about the same price as the Flow IIs, but those headphones were $50 more at launch.
 Beyond the headphones, the Cleer Flow IIs also included a nicer case for travel.
-Any suggestions I make will likely increase costs, but here goes.
+Any suggestions I make will likely increase costs but here goes.

 Some earbuds come with 4 microphones and background noise cancelation for the mics.
 This should be standard for WFH-ready headsets.